llucbrell/audrey-seed-template/readme.md

 ```
 at the end of your operations, to return the control to audrey-two.
 Rem ember to use x in the taggy for testing and of course to tell to your users that it's a scion.

+## Test it

+Now I'm working in a set of test for seeds.
+It will be ready soon.

 ## License

 Put a license on your adurey-seed.

-## Test it

-Now I'm working in a set of test for seeds.
-It will be release soon.

 ## Publish